 Additionally, playing devil’s advocate is a workout for your mind as processing and making sense of contrasting information actually sparks new neural pathways.

 It’s one thing to have a negative, erratic thought or two, but if these types of thoughts are constantly swirling through your mind you’re going to have a tough time finding consistent happiness and success.
 By reflecting on your thought process you can determine how strong or weak your level of self-awareness is.
 Do this by setting daily, or even hourly, milestones for yourself where you look back and evaluate your thoughts for the given time period.
 From there you can assess how well you’ve done and determine what your goal(s) should be for tomorrow.

 A cornerstone for developing one’s self-awareness, meditation is the process of focusing on a simple or mundane task (ex. focusing on your breathing) that allows you to pay attention to the thoughts going through your mind.
 As you progress, you’ll get better and better at blocking out or extinguishing negative/ obsessive thoughts which will immensely improve your happiness and concentration.

 If you chronically feel like you have little or no control of what’s happening around you, or struggle not to fall into destructive funks, constructive self-talk can significantly improve your mindset and life.
 By applying and sticking to the exercises listed above, you’ll be surprised at just how quickly you reap the benefits both mentally and physically, while at the same time, unlocking levels of success you never before thought possible.

-Daniela McVicker is an author, psychologist and freelance blogger.
+About the Author: Daniela McVicker is an author, psychologist, and freelance blogger.
 She believes that success depends on knowing the ideas that allow you to manage and master the universe of information.
 You can follow Daniela on Twitter or add her on Facebook